 The airport of Santorini is a very small airport which is located north of the village of Kamari and it is about 6 km southeast of downtown Thira.
 Thira or Fira, is the name of the capital city (actually it is a village) of Santorini island.

-08:00am: Take the luggage and pass from the passport control.
+08:00 am: Take the luggage and pass through the passport control.

 Tip: It does not take more than 3 minutes to get your luggage and exit the passport control.
 Santorini’s airport is a very small airport.